zhangzhiyuan233/Neural-Style-Transfer/README.md

 We built a neural transfer system and compared the performance of this system under different hyper-parameter settings as well as different neural networks architecture.
 We compared the results between different neural networks architectures including VGG-19, ResNet50, Xception in our neural transfer system.

-The hyper-parameters we studied in this projects are weights of loss \& style functions(\alpha and $\beta$), noise ratio for the content pictures($\theta$), learning rate for the gradient descent optimizer($\eta$, we used Stochastic gradient descent as optimizer) We also observed the results under different iterations and random seeds.
+The hyper-parameters we studied in this projects are weights of loss \& style functions(&\alpha and $\beta$), noise ratio for the content pictures($\theta$), learning rate for the gradient descent optimizer($\eta$, we used Stochastic gradient descent as optimizer) We also observed the results under different iterations and random seeds.

 ## Directory